fporrata/MyWork/Data_Science/Python/tensorflow/readme.md

-tensorflow and tensorflow projects and code snippets
+tensorflow and tensorflow.js projects and code snippets